Penstemons

 This plant is also sometimes called “Large Penstemon,” thanks to its larger blooms and 4′ height.
 Enjoy its large 2″ purple-blue flowers, and plant 5+ for maximum impact.
 It will self-seed in gardens, so planting a few will ensure a larger patch as the years go by.
 Loves full sun to part shade, and blooms for a month in the late spring.
 Native from Wyoming to Texas, and east to Wisconsin and Oklahoma.

-Bush Penstemon is a great groundcover for Northwest gardens
+Bush penstemon is a great groundcover for Northwest gardens

 Bush Penstemon